 Science classes focus on developing knowledge of the basic structure and nature of life, matter, motion, forces and energy.
-Students often complete experiments in the laboratory, learning how scientists think and work,
+Students often complete experiments in the laboratory, learning how scientists think and work, developing analytical skills as well as stimulating imagination and discovery.
+Science studies at Ma'ayanot help students appreciate more fully the order, complexity and majesty of Hashem's creation.

-By graduation, a Ma'ayanot student can expect to feel comfortable applying the abstract concepts she has studied in science to practical experiences in daily life.
 Those students who want to delve deeply into the sciences are encouraged to participate in advanced research and competitions.